MichaelCade/argocd-kasten/readme.md

 *  A PVC
 *  A secret
 *  A service to mysql
+*  A kasten pre-sync job (with sa and binding) to backup the app before any update

 We also use a presync hook to backup the whole application with kasten before application sync.